AnthonyGDoueihi/what-does-your-face-sound-like/README.md

 "What Does Your Face Sound Like?" is a project completed as apart of General Assembly's Software Engineering Immersive Course.

-"What Does Your Face Sound Like?" was created as an experiment, users can use this to create music using Synthesisers and Drum Samples, using only their face movements.
-Requires the device to have a webcam.
+Users can use this project to create music using Synthesisers and Drum Samples, with only the movements of their face and head.

 ### Built With
 * [face-api.js](https://github.com/justadudewhohacks/face-api.js)